The Dollar Roller Coaster Is Back

 It looks like the greenback was looking for an excuse to gain further ground and upward revisions were good enough.

 The moves today, May 15th, following five days of consolidation.
-The US Dollar was hit by the US inflation report, which came out slightly below expectations and came on top of a disappointing Non-Farm Payrolls report.
+The US Dollar was hit by the US report, which came out slightly below expectations and came on top of a disappointing Non-Farm Payrolls report.
 Yet after the retreat and the consolidation, US yields freshened up and increased their gains.
 The US Dollar follows.

 Print Friendly, PDF & Email